-In a world where access to information is now available at the click of a mouse, it is quite easy to stumble upon a variety of myths on foods that help you lose weight.
+In a world where access to information is now available at the click of a mouse, it is quite easy to stumble upon a variety of myths about foods that help you lose weight.

 From vinegar to grapefruit and pineapples to warm water, there is a range of rumours and half truths that are in circulation today – all praising the potential benefits of things that help you burn fat simply by eating or drinking them.